Gunman wounds man, young boy at high school football game

 PLEASANTVILLE, N.J.
 (AP) — A gunman opened fire at a New Jersey high school football game, wounding two people and touching off “mayhem” as fans and players frantically ran for cover.

+No one had been arrested as of early Saturday, and authorities were investigating whether more than one gunman might have been involved in the Friday night shooting.

-One of those wounded Friday night was a young boy, who was airlifted to a children’s hospital in Philadelphia “with some serious injuries,” Atlantic County Prosecutor Damon Tyner said.
+One of those wounded was a young boy, who was airlifted to a children’s hospital in Philadelphia “with some serious injuries,” Atlantic County Prosecutor Damon Tyner said.
 The other was a man.

+Authorities have not identified the victims or released information on their conditions, but both remained hospitalized Saturday.

+The shooting happened at about 8:30 p.m. during the third quarter of a playoff game between the Camden Panthers and the Pleasantville Greyhounds.
+The stands were packed to watch the Greyhounds, which won its first division title in 43 years this season.

 Panicked spectators and some of the players knocked down a fence in their haste to escape the confines of the field.
 Some children were separated from their parents, and other parents held babies and young children tight to keep them from being run over by those fleeing, according to Jonathan Diego, who was at the game in Pleasantville, near Atlantic City.